gmag11/WifiLocation/README.md

 > ## Google CA certificate expiration
 > Current Google CA certificate will expire on Jan 28th 2028.
 This is needed to validate security Google API address.
 I'll update it as soon Google release a new one.
 But keep in mind that you will need to update before that date to keep this library working

+> ## Bing Maps CA certificate expiration
+> Current Bing Maps CA certificate will expire on May 15th 2025.
+This is needed to validate security Bing Maps API address.
+I'll update it as soon Microsoft release a new one.
+But keep in mind that you will need to update before that date to keep this library working

 ## Introduction
 When location information is needed in an electronic project, we normally think about a GPS module.
 But we know that mobile phones can get approximate location listening WiFi signals, when GPS is disabled or not usable because we are inside a building.

 If your project needs approximate location or you are indoors, and it is connected to the Internet, you can use same mechanism to get latitude and longitude.
 So, you don't need additional hardware.

 This code uses access to Google Maps GeoLocation API.
 Please check [Google Policies](https://developers.google.com/maps/documentation/geolocation/policies).

+After version 1.3.0, this library will use Bing Maps GeoLocation API to get real address from latitude and longitude.

+Both functions are independent and can be used separately.

 ## Description
 This is a library that sends Google Maps GeoLocaion API a request with a list of all WiFi AP's BSSID that your microcontroller listens to.
 Google, then answer with location and accuracy in JSON format.